MikeVedsted/JoinMe/docs/contributing.md

 #### Do not commit commented out code or unnecessary `console.log()` :wastebasket:🔇

 Version control exists for a reason.
 Leave old code in your history.
+In addition, `console.log ()` not only makes the code dirty, it can also inadvertently remain in a production environment if it is forgotten.

 **Bad** :poop: